-Collaboration is seen as a key enabler to the successful delivery of change initiatives.
+Collaboration, i.e. practices working together, is seen as a key enabler to the successful delivery of change initiatives.
 We are seeing GP practices throughout the country starting to work more closely together in order to maximise the use of their resources, be more innovative with the services they offer patients, and ultimately provide higher quality patient care.
 It is widely believed that new ways of working across general practice will be a key factor in ensuring a resilient service in the future and we firmly believe the development of collaborative working is essential.
+It will also facilitate the delivery of services that may not be easily delivered by an individual practice, such as such as appointments in the evening and at weekends, integration of extended access with out of hours and urgent care services, and other services developed at a population based level.

-This move has been promoted by the NHS Five Year Forward View along with the NHS General Practice Forward View as the way forward for practices at a time when people are living longer and developing more complex health and care needs.
+The move for new ways of working has been promoted by the NHS Five Year Forward View along with the NHS General Practice Forward View as the way forward for practices at a time when people are living longer and developing more complex health and care needs.